Equalize Health

-Equalize Health (formerly D-Rev) is a not-for-profit medical technology company with offices in India, Kenya, and the United States.
+Equalize Health (formerly D-Rev) is a non-profit medical technology company with offices in India, Kenya, and the United States.

 Equalize Health’s products include the ReMotion Knee, a polycentric prosthetic knee for above-the-knee amputees, and Brilliance, a phototherapy device for treating neonatal jaundice.
-Equalize health products have been sold in 70+ countries including India, Nepal, Pakistan, Bangladesh, Sri Lanka, Uganda, Kenya, Tanzania, Malawi, Nigeria, Botswana, Senegal, South Africa, Colombia, Ecuador, Guatemala, Fiji, Indonesia, and Iraq.

 Business model

-Equalize Health (formerly D-Rev) is a 501(c)(3) organisation that researches, designs, and develops products and then works with in-country partners such as Phoenix Medical Systems and Puspadi Bali to deliver products.
+Equalize Health (formerly D-Rev) is a 501(c)(3) organization that researches, designs, and develops products and then works with in-country partners such as Phoenix Medical Systems and Puspadi Bali to deliver products.

-Equalize health products are bought directly by people or organisation like health ministries, clinics, doctors, or hospitals.
-Philanthropic donations to equalize health facilitate product design, in-market user intelligence, supply chain and distribution planning, R&D, product marketing, and operations costs.